webhintio/hint/src/lib/rules/disallowed-headers/disallowed-headers.md

     should be ignored

-E.g. The following configuration will make the rule allow responses to be served with the `Server` HTTP headers, but not with `Custom-Header`.
+E.g. The following configuration will make the rule allow responses to be served with the `Server` HTTP header, but not with `Custom-Header`.

 ```json
 "disallowed-headers": [ "warning", {